 Nagendra Prasad

 Nagendra Prasad is an Indian actor, best known for Tamil cinema.
-Nagendra Prasad began their career in 1995.
-With 30 credits to their name and an average audience rating of 6.4, Nagendra Prasad remains one of the most prolific and celebrated talents in the industry.
+Nagendra Prasad began their career in 1995 and has been a prominent figure in the industry for over 31 years.
+With 30 credits to their name, Nagendra Prasad remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Nagendra Prasad's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones